appgardenstudios/hyaline/www/content/articles/purpose.md

 Note that you should be cognizant of the issues that come when creating personas for groups of individuals where the knowledge or skill level varies a lot.
 For example, individuals with only a little knowledge or experience in the area being documented often require significantly more detail than individuals with much more knowledge or experience.
 In those cases it is wise to craft your personas so they are not too large, and it can often be helpful to document the minimum level of knowledge or experience for each persona.

+Note that ideally the delivery mechanism for your documentation should be local to or easily accessible by the people using it

 </div>

 ## Grouping your Goals